 But today, it’s the fulfillment.
-The work paid off, and thanks to the work of the whole community, Gladys Assistant 4 is available! 🎉
+The work paid off, and thanks to the involvement of the whole community, Gladys Assistant 4 is available! 🎉

 Before presenting this v4, I would like to thank all of the community members who have done a tremendous amount of work on this version.

-- Alexandre Trovato, “the machine”, which is able to propose a pull-request before I finish my response to his message 😁
+- Alexandre Trovato, “the machine”, who is able to propose a pull-request before I finish my response to his message 😁

 - Vincent Kulak, “the god of Docker”, who set up the entire build process for Gladys Assistant 4.

 - Thibaut Courvoisier, “the Z-Wave pro”, who lets everyone benefit from his rich Z-Wave installation, and his thorough knowledge of the protocol.

 - Thomas Lemaistre, “the biggest Gladys user of all time”, who constantly pushes the limits of the product with his professional use which he allows you to manage your campsite.

 - Bertrand d'Aure, “Mr. Caldav”, who develops and maintains the CalDav integration and who bends over backwards to make it work for everyone in the world.

 But also all the other contributors on Github: https://github.com/GladysAssistant/Gladys#contributors-

 Gladys Assistant returns with a new, completely redesigned interface.
 The interface is simpler, and editable with the mouse very easily.